-The Group continues to run-off the business and as not all claims will be crystallised under the Amending Scheme, the financial statements have been prepared on the going concern basis, as discussed in the Directors' Report, and are subject to a number of uncertainties which are set out in Note 5.
+The financial statements have been prepared on a break up basis as outlined in Note 4b are subject to a number of uncertainties which are set out in Note 5.

 3. Run-off of the business

 The Group is in run-off having ceased all underwriting activities on 30 September 1992.
 The Group was placed into provisional liquidation on 21 October 1994 and entered into the Original Scheme with effect from 7 March 1997.
 The Amending Scheme became effective on 14 January 2016 and, with certain exceptions, creditors were required to submit their claims by the bar date, 12 September 2016.
 The Group's policy is to provide for the administrative and claims handling costs of running off the business to the extent that they are expected to exceed future investment income.
 Meaningful segmental analysis is not available due to the run-off nature of the business.